chhuang-one/sqxclib/doc/SqEntry.md

 | SQB_HIDDEN      | Converter will not output value in this entry |
 | SQB_HIDDEN_NULL | Converter will not output if value is NULL    |

+* SQB_DYNAMIC is for internal use only.
+User should NOT set/clear this bit.
+* User can NOT change or free SqEntry if SqEntry.bit_field has NOT set SQB_DYNAMIC.
+* Dynamic SqType has reference count.
+It increase when dynamic SqEntry use it.
+* It is better to use constant or static SqEntry with constant or static SqType.
-SqEntry and it's derived structure must use with SqType.
+* Dynamic SqEntry can use with dynamic, constant, or static SqType.
-When user define constant SqEntry, it usually define array of SqEntry for a structure.

-##### 1. define constant SqEntry pointer array that used by constant type
+##### 1. define constant SqEntry pointer array that used by constant SqType
-Note: This is SqEntry pointer array
+* Note: This is SqEntry pointer array.
+If you define constant SqType for structure, it must use with SqEntry pointer array.

 ```c
 static const SqEntry *entry_pointers[2] = {